hbradleyiii/ext_pylib/README.md

 attribute names and regexes to be used.
 When parse() is called, the regex is run on the data and the result (or None) is assigned to an attribute on the instance.
-TODO: how to keep from clobering important attributes?

 ### Password Module
 TODO